zentabit/facelist/README.md

 Facelist
 ========

-An app that queries Slack API for user profiles and show them on a simple web page.
+An app that queries Microsoft Graph API for user profiles and show them on a simple web page.

 Configuration
 =============